ferrefire/Limcore/README.md

 ```

 ### Creation commands
-- d (to create all the source directories)
+- d (to create all the source directories).
-- s (to download and initiate the setup script)
+- s (to download and initiate the setup script).
-- c (to download and initiate the CMake file)
+- c (to download and initiate the CMake file).
-- g (to download and initiate the shader compiling scripts)
+- g (to download and initiate the shader compiling scripts).

 ### Creation options
-- -override or -o (to overwrite all the helper scripts and CMake files regardless of if they already exist)
+- -override or -o (to overwrite all the helper scripts and CMake files regardless of if they already exist).
-- -clean or -c (to clean up and remove downloaded files)
+- -clean or -c (to clean up and remove downloaded files).

 The new-project.sh script will also add two very usefull scripts for managing the project (building, compiling, running, managing dependencies, etc.)

 ### Setup.sh
 The setup.sh script is very usefull to quickly manage your Limcore project.
 It's usage is simple and straightfoward.

-To build the CMake files and fetch any dependencies, run the following command:
+To build the CMake files and fetch or update any dependencies, execute the following command:
 ```bash
 ./setup.sh build # Or 'bd'
 ```

-To compile the project into an executable, run the following command:
+To compile the project into an executable, execute the following command:
 ```bash
 ./setup.sh compile # Or 'cmp'
 ```

-To run the project, run the following command:
+To run the project, execute the following command:
 ```bash
 ./setup.sh run # Or 'r'
 ```